The Champions

-The Champions is a British espionage thriller/science fiction/occult detective fiction adventure television series.
-It was produced by Lew Grade's ITC Entertainment production company, and consists of 30 episodes broadcast in the UK on ITV during 1968–1969.
-The series was broadcast in the US on NBC, starting in summer 1968.
+The Champions is a British espionage thriller, science fiction and occult detective fiction adventure television series.
+It was produced by Lew Grade's ITC Entertainment production company and consists of 30 episodes broadcast in the UK on ITV during 1968–1969.
+The series was broadcast in Canada on CTV and the US on NBC, starting in summer 1968.

 Plot

-Agents Craig Stirling, Sharron Macready and Richard Barrett work for a United Nations law enforcement organization called 'Nemesis', based in Geneva.
-Barrett is a codebreaker, Stirling a pilot, and Macready a recently widowed scientist and doctor.
+Agents Craig Stirling, Sharron Macready and Richard Barrett work for a United Nations law enforcement organisation called 'Nemesis', based in Geneva.
+Barrett is a codebreaker, Stirling a pilot and Macready a recently widowed scientist and doctor.

 In the pilot episode, the team is escaping by air from a spying mission in China.
 Their stolen plane, damaged by gunfire during the getaway, crashes in the Himalayas.
-They are rescued by an advanced civilization living secretly in the mountains of Tibet, who save their lives, granting them enhanced abilities, including extrasensory powers to communicate with one another over distances (telepathy) and to foresee events (precognition), enhanced versions of the ordinary five senses, and intellectual and physical abilities reaching the fullest extent of human capabilities.
+They are rescued by the residents of Shangri-La, an advanced civilisation living secretly in the mountains of Tibet, who save their lives, granting them enhanced abilities, including extrasensory powers to communicate with one another over distances (telepathy) and to foresee events (precognition), enhanced versions of the ordinary five senses, and intellectual and physical abilities reaching the fullest extent of human capabilities.

 Many stories feature unusual villains, such as fascist regimes from unspecified South American countries, Nazis (a common theme of ITC 1960s and 1970s TV, in part owing to both the writers and the domestic audience having been of the war generation) or the Chinese.
 The villains' schemes often threaten world peace; Nemesis' brief is international, so the agents deal with threats transcending national interests.
 The main characters have to learn the use of their new powers as they go along, keeping what they discover secret from friend and foe alike.
 Each episode begins with a close-up shot of a map, showing the region in which the story is to take place, followed by a teaser sometimes prefaced by stock footage; this is followed by the title sequence.
 Immediately following that is a post-title vignette, in which one or more of the Champions demonstrates exceptional mental or physical abilities, often astonishing or humiliating others.
-In one example Stirling participates in a sharpshooting contest.
+In one example, Stirling participates in a sharpshooting contest.
 In another, Macready's car is blocked in, two laughing passing drunks try to lift it out but she goes round to the other side and pulls it out of the parking space one-handed.
 Paradoxically, the narration during these often-public demonstrations usually mentions the need to keep the powers a secret.
 The narration involved in these particular scenes is spoken by American-born actor David Bauer, who also appeared as a foreign-accented villain in the episode "The Experiment".

 The only other series regular is the Champions' boss, Tremayne.
 He does not know that his agents have special abilities, although he does ask innocent questions about just how on their missions they managed to carry out certain tasks about which their reports were vague.